 Compatibility with your BMW 3 and phone

-This brings us to the next point for choosing your OBD2 scanner!
+This brings us to the next point for choosing your BMW Code Reader!
 Make sure that the scanner and app that you get are compatible with your phone.
 Some diagnostic scanner apps might only be compatible with Android or Apple devices.